levii-pires/bunsai/README.md

 └── [[...catchall]].vue
 ```

-You can configure BonSai to serve those files:
+You can configure BunSai to serve those files:

 ```js
 new BunSai({